 Before You Proofread

-- Be sure you've revised the larger aspects of the text.
+- Be sure you have revised the larger aspects of the text.
 Don't make corrections at the sentence and word level [the act of editing] if you still need to work on the overall focus, development, and organization of the paper or you need to re-arrange or change specific sections [the act of revising].

 - Set your paper aside between writing and proofreading.
 Give yourself a day or so between the writing of your paper and proofreading it.
 This will help you identify mistakes more easily.
 This is also a reason why you shouldn't wait until the last minute to draft your paper because it won't provide the time needed between writing and proofreading.

 - Eliminate unnecessary words before looking for mistakes.
 Throughout your paper, you should try to avoid using inflated diction if a simpler phrase works equally well.
 Simple, precise language is easier to proofread than overly complex sentence constructions and vocabulary.
 At the same time, also identify and change empty or repetitive phrases.